MicrosoftLearning/mslearn-fabric/Instructions/Labs/12-query-data-in-kql-database.md

 > **NOTE**: The first time you run this, it can take several seconds to allocate compute resources.

 ## Scenario
-In this scenario, you're an analyst that's tasked with querying a sample dataset of raw metrics from a hypothetical SQL Serverthat you will implement from the Fabric environment.
+In this scenario, you're an analyst that's tasked with querying a sample dataset of raw metrics from a hypothetical SQL Server that you will implement from the Fabric environment.
 You use KQL and T-SQL to query this data and gather information in order to gain informational insights about the data.